telerik/teststudio-docs/docs/automated-tests/customize-project/welcome-screen.md

 ## Project Tab

-In the _Project_ section of the Welcome screen you can choose whether to create a new project or start an existing one - choose from the _Recent Projects_ list, or browse the local disk folders, or connect to source control (Git or TFS) and clone a project repository.
+In the _Project_ section of the **Welcome screen**, you can choose whether to create a new project or open an existing one.
+You can find existing projects in the _Recent Projects_ list, browse the local disk folders, or connect to source control (Git or TFS) and clone a project repository.

 ![Project Tab][1]

 ### Create a New Project

-Choose the location on disk where to create a new project and enter its name.
+To create a new project:

+* Choose the storage path and enter a name for the new project.

+* Select **Create**.

 The default project folder is _C:\Users\<yourUsername>\Documents\Test Studio Projects_.
+To save the project to another folder:

+* Use the browse button to locate the desired folder.

+* Confirm the folder selection.

-If you want to use another one, browse to it, confirm the folder selction and then enter name for the new project.
+* Enter a name for the new project.

 ![Create Project][2]

-### Open Existing Project
+### Open an Existing Project

-You can choose an existing project to open from the *Recent projects* list - it shows the recently opened projects, displaying their name and full physical path.
-You can also browse to a local folder on disc, which contains a Test Studio project, or connect to source control and clone a project from a remote repository.
+You can opan an existing project from the *Recent projects* list - it shows the recently opened projects, displaying their name and storage path.
+You can also browse to a local folder that contains a Test Studio project, or connect to source control and clone a project from a remote repository.

 ![Open Existing Project][4]

 ### Adjust the Test Studio Layout

-Once the test project is opened you can <a href ="/automated-tests/customize-project/custom-layout" target="_blank">adjust the layout of Test Studio</a> to fit you best.
+Once you open the test project, you can <a href ="/automated-tests/customize-project/custom-layout" target="_blank">adjust the Test Studio layout</a> and make it fit your requirements.

 ## Get Started Tab

-The *Get Started* section provides access to the demo project and the interactive in-product tutorials to guide you through the Test Studio tool.
+The *Get Started* section provides access to а demo project and to interactive in-product tutorials that guide you through the Test Studio tool.

 ![Get Started][5]

 ## Software Update Tab

-Under the _Software Update_ section you can find information about the installed version of Test Studio, activated license key and update notifications.
+Under the _Software Update_ section, you can find information about the installed version of Test Studio, activated license key and update notifications.

 ![Software Update][6]

-**Product Version**
+### Product Version

 This section displays your currently installed version number.

-**Activation Key**
+### Activation Key

-This section displays the mode of your license key - Trial or Licensed, and provides the option to _Deactivate_ an active license.
-This option is useful if you need to <a href ="/knowledge-base/activation-kb/swap-license" target="_blank">swap the Test Studio license</a> between different machines.
+This section displays the type of your license key - Trial or Licensed, and provides the option to _Deactivate_ an active license.
+This option is useful if you need to <a href ="/knowledge-base/activation-kb/swap-license" target="_blank">move the Test Studio license</a> between different machines.

-**Update And Update Notifications**
+### Update And Update Notifications

-This section offers different ways to check when a new version is published - you can use the _Check for Updates_ button for an instant check, or enable the check on startup.
-More thorough description about the <a href="/getting-started/installation/check-for-updates" target="_blank">check for updates</a> can be found in the referred article.
+This section offers different ways to check when a new version is published:

+* You can use the _Check for Updates_ button for an instant check.

+* You can enable the check for updates on startup.

+For more information, see the <a href="/getting-started/installation/check-for-updates" target="_blank">check for updates</a> article.

 ## Newsfeed

-The *Newsfeed* section in the Welcome Screen informs you for any important news related to the product, links to new blog posts in regards Test Studio features and capabilities.
-Its content is live updated and requires Internet connection.
+The *Newsfeed* section in the Welcome Screen informs you about any important news related to the product, links to new blog posts about Test Studio features and capabilities.
+The content is updated live and requires Internet connection.

 ![Newsfeed][7]